 How to setup a mentoring programme

 At Coach Mentoring Ltd we can help you to set up a mentoring programme.
-We create both bespoke programmes and support with off-the-shelf mentoring products for our clients.
-We pride ourselves on our state-of-the-art mentoring ideas such as Mentoring Mastery, which provides on-going support to develop your own mentoring programme.
+We create both bespoke mentoring programmes and support with off-the-shelf mentoring products for our clients.
+We pride ourselves on our state-of-the-art mentoring ideas and on-going support so you can develop your own mentoring programme.

 Developmental dialogues can take many forms and you may want to consider group mentoring, reverse mentoring, situational mentoring or a hybrid of sponsorship and developmental mentoring for your talent programmes.
 So we can offer personalised consultancy but also offer our Mentoring Starter Package so you can purchase all the information and templates to set up your own programme without external consultancy support.